Updated: 2 days ago

-For the last few years, each December we've had a special month in our homeschool.
+Most years, each December we have a special month in our homeschool.
 I let a few things drop off my homeschool mental to-do list (such as science and history exposure), and instead we shift our focus to holiday-related activities.
 This makes December a month to celebrate the flexibility of homeschooling while we dig into more artistic and musical pursuits.

 December Curriculum Focus